Rules are rules: After shunning silver, Jocelyne Larocque ordered to wear medal

 "I mean, yeah," she said.
 "Once we reflect.
 But now, not at the moment."

 The 3-2 shootout loss the Canadian women's hockey team suffered to their bitter rivals from the United States left each of Canada's 23 players stunned, devastated, or in tears.
-It was an outcome they weren't used to, with Canada having won the last four gold-medal finals at the Olympics, three of those over the Americans.
+It was an outcome they weren't used to, with Canada having won the past four gold-medal finals at the Olympics, three of those over the Americans.

 Few players were as visibly affected by it all as Larocque, who stood defiantly on the ice, holding the medal in her hands, as her teammates reluctantly accepted theirs.